 - Vice President and Chief Human Resources Officer

 The University of Texas Health Science Center at Houston ("University") uses an Achievement Award Program ("AAP") as part of its total employee compensation strategy.
 The purpose of the AAP is to provide an incentive, in the form of a one-time payment, to eligible Classified and Management A&P employees for attaining measurable group goals above and beyond normal job duties that support the University's mission and objectives.
 The use of an AAP as an incentive tool is at the discretion of the head of each project or department, or the President for University-wide programs.
 An AAP is prospective in nature and is based on meeting specific criteria and outcomes for projects to be completed in the future; it is not a bonus for past performance.
 Achievement award payments are one-time payments that do not become part of an employee's recurring base salary.
 These awards supplement and do not replace the University's base pay or merit pay programs.

 - Awards must be based on specific future criteria and outcomes being met.

 - Performance measurements must be clearly established prior to program implementation.

-- Program information must be communicated to eligible participants.
+- Program information must be communicated in writing to eligible participants.